KULeuven-MICAS/snitch_cluster/target/snitch_cluster/README.md

 ## Quick Start

-These steps demonstrate how you quickly run a simple accelerator in SNAX shell.
+These quick start steps demonstrate how you quickly run a simple MAC-engine accelerator in SNAX shell.
 This assumes you either have the necessary dependencies already or have the docker started (see [getting started](ug/getting_started.md)).
+Use this if you want to try out a simple test quickly.
+More details for each step are in the [Detailed Tutorial](#detailed-tutorial) section.

 1. Move into `./target/snitch_cluster/.`